engkarat/cosine-ood-detector/readme.md

-# Out-of-Distribution Detection using Cosine Similarity Classifier
+# Out-of-Distribution Detection using Scaled Cosine Similarity

-This repository is an implementation regards to paper "Hyperparameter-Free Out-of-Distribution Detection Using Softmax of Scaled Cosine Similarity" [[arxiv]](https://arxiv.org/abs/1905.10628).
+This repository is an implementation regards to paper __"Hyperparameter-Free Out-of-Distribution Detection Using Softmax of Scaled Cosine Similarity" [[arxiv]](https://arxiv.org/abs/1905.10628) by Engkarat Techapanurak and Prof. Okatani Takayuki__.
 Influenced by metrics learning, our classifier is built utilizing the cosine similarity with scaling factor.
 It allows our network to improve ability on out-of-distribution detection.

 ## Datasets and Checkpoints